 We walked the length of The Serpentine and then backtracked a bit to head in the direction of the Science Museum.
 There’s still so much of Hyde Park I haven’t seen–it’s so large, I didn’t even get a peep at Kensington Palace or Speaker’s Corner, where open-air public speaking, debates, and protests take place.
 Angela Merkel referred to Speaker’s Corner in 2014 as “the very symbol of free speech”.
 I’m glad that this symbol of free speech and respectful debate exists, particularly as a corner of the same park where gentlemen used to duel one another with swords to the death over insults.
 It feels like progress for humanity.

 At London’s Science Museum, our foremost stop was at the cafeteria as usual, because it’s like we can’t face the prospect of learning without powering up with a 400 calorie dessert bar.
-That’s the only reason I can think of as to why we ate so many meals in museum cafeterias in one of the best food cities in the world.
 But learn I did, about antibiotics and the history of mathematics and Morse code.
 If I’m honest, though, by this point in the trip I was a husk of myself from the lack of quality sleep and therefore not the most receptive to new ideas despite the amount of sugar firing my neurons and jittering up my blood.
 Thus, I spent a lot of my time in the Science Museum pretending I was a bitcoin trillionaire making a wish list for my birthday party on the moon.

 I want one of these skull pipes.

 I also want this silver fountain, which I would use to serve fondue.
 I would presumably also eat fondue a lot more often.
 When I got bored with it and/or fondue, I would use it as a cat’s water bowl.